intermine/im-docs/docs/database/data-sources/custom/index.rst

 Writing your own data source
 ================================

 The aim of this tutorial is to create a new source.
-Often this will be to import data from an InterMine Items XML format file that you create, though other types of source can also be created (e.g. a source that extends InterMine's existing GFF3 importer.
+Often this will be to import data from an InterMine Items XML format file that you create, though other types of source can also be created (e.g. a source that extends InterMine's existing GFF3 importer).

 There are three parts to creating a new source:

 1. Create the directory structure in InterMine that contains files that describe the source.
 2. Configure the mine to use this source (make an entry in your `project.xml`).
 3. Write code to parse the source.
-You can either do this in InterMine directly, by extending the `DataConverter` class, or you can use some other language to generate a standalone InterMine Items XML file, and set `have.file.xml.tgt = true` in the source's project.properties file.
+You can either do this in InterMine directly, by extending the `DataConverter` class, or you can use some other language to generate a standalone InterMine Items XML file, and set `have.file.xml.tgt = true` in the source's properties file.
 See `this page <../apis/index.html>`_ for more information on the InterMine Items XML file format and links to language-specific APIs (Perl, Python, etc.) that can help create it.

 Create source files
 -----------------------